Use this tool to save details of accommodation, events, places to eat and things to see & do in Lancashire.

 WWT Martin Mere is where wilderness and family-friendliness combine.

-But there is plenty to see and do at Martin Mere all year round, with more than 100 types of rare and endangered water-birds to hand feed, a family of beavers and enchanting otters in residence, an imaginative playground for young adventurers, an inspirational eco-garden and a rolling programme of events, walks and talks.
+But there is plenty to see and do at Martin Mere all year round, with more than 100 types of rare and endangered water-birds to hand feed, a family of enchanting otters in residence, an imaginative playground for young adventurers, an inspirational eco-garden and a rolling programme of events, walks and talks.

 Rushes Adventure Play Area

 The Rushes is designed to reflect Martin Mere’s focus on the environment and natural play.
 It seeks to provide opportunities for all ages and abilities in a social, safe and clean context.
 Features include: